amisol banner

 Surfer Paradise in Santa Teresa

-Santa Teresa is surfers paradise with its long, wide beaches.
-A general tip is that wherever you are on the entire west coast, remember to go down to the beach and watch the sunset if you can.
-It is balm for the soul beyond the ordinary.
+Santa Teresa is surfers paradise with its long wide beaches.
+A general tip is that wherever you are on the entire west coast Pacific Ocean, remember to go down to the beach and watch the sunset if you can.
+It is balm for the soul beyond the usual.

-Santa Teresa is a small town and although it is beautifully located, I would only recommend it if you are willing to go far for good surfing.
+Santa Teresa is a smaller town and although it is beautifully situated, I would only recommend it if you are willing to go the extra mile for good surfing.

 Samoa - travel to Samoa palm trees - travel